davidde/notes/BASH.md

 ## SSH intro
-ssh (Secure SHell) is a networking protocol, commonly used to 'log in' to a VPS or cloud server.
+SSH (Secure SHell) is a networking protocol, commonly used to 'log in' to a VPS or cloud server.

 ### Core packages
 - openssh-client: